All Episodes

 It keeps me going.

-Wondering how something happens or happened.
+Wondering how something happens or happened, wondering how something works, wanting to know that.

-For me, anything that engages my brain keeps me young.
+For me, anything that engages my brain keeps me young, keeps me from thinking about me.

 And a lot of people spend way too much time thinking about themselves.

-It's not productive, and it doesn't help anything because mostly when you think about yourself, you're not thinking good things.
+It's not productive and it doesn't help anything because mostly when you think about yourself, you're not thinking good things.

 It's just the way we're wired.

-One exception's Obama.
+One exception is Obama.

 He probably sits around and worships himself.